Updated May 2026

 CFOs and Finance teams overseeing IT operating cost structures and vendor commitments

-For advisory support structuring or renegotiating your managed services or outsourcing agreements, see our IT Outsourcing Negotiation practice page or read our related IT outsourcing case study — $4.5M saved in a managed services renegotiation.
+For advisory support structuring or renegotiating your managed services or outsourcing agreements, see our IT Outsourcing Negotiation practice page or read our related, $4.5M saved in a managed services renegotiation.

 Free Research Download